This post was reviewed and updated on July 6, 2020

 - You need financing but don’t have collateral (e.g., equipment, automobiles, property) to secure another type of financing.

-- You’re a new and quickly growing business that needs additional working capital to manage immediate needs like inventory and supplies.
+- You’re a new and quickly growing business that needs additional working capital to manage immediate cash needs for purchasing inventory or supplies.

-Still, even if one or more of the above are true of your business, there are still other considerations that should play a role in your decision.
+Still, even if one or more of the above are true of your business, there are still other things to consider.

 Factoring rates and fees will inevitably result in less money coming into your business than you had originally planned.
 Sometimes, particularly when time is of the essence, that won’t matter as much.
-However, if you can wait for invoices to be paid, it’s generally a better idea to do so.
+However, if you can wait for invoices to be paid, it’s generally a better idea to do so—if you haven’t added additional margin to accommodate for the factoring costs.

-Additionally, if you’re already operating with tight margins, then invoice factoring will eat into already thinning margins.
-That can obviously have a negative impact on your short and long-term revenue goals.
+If you’re already operating with tight margins, then invoice factoring can eat into your profits.
+That can obviously have a negative impact on your bottom line.

-Before you enter into a factoring agreement, it’s important that you evaluate how it will impact your bottom line.
-That means you’ll need to compare not only In some cases, waiting it out or seeking assistance through alternative financing options will be the better decision.
+Before you enter into a factoring agreement, it’s important that you evaluate how it will impact that bottom line.
+That means you’ll need to compare whether waiting it out or seeking assistance through alternative financing options will be the better decision.

 Invoice Factoring Calculator